Chronic Obstructive Pulmonary Disease and Asbestos

 - Apnea (shortness of breath)

-Since COPD is a progressive disease, many people are not aware that they are sick.
+Since COPD is a progressive disease, many people are unaware they are sick.

 How COPD is Diagnosed: Exams and Tests